Overview of Travel Health and Safety

 The following section contains descriptions of less common travel-related illnesses.
-However, there may be a risk depending on one's particular destination and activities.
-Therefore, it is important to be aware of these illnesses and know how to prevent them.
+However, risk depends on one's particular destination and activities; be aware of these illnesses and know how to prevent them.
 As with other diseases, if symptoms appear during or after travel, seek medical attention.

 African trypanosomiasis, or sleeping sickness, is a parasitic infection caused by the bite of an infected tsetse fly in sub-Saharan Africa.
+The acute form of the disease occurs in grasslands and savanna woodlands in eastern and southeastern Africa, which are areas where tourists go on safari.
+Most of these cases occur in Malawi, Tanzania, Uganda, and Zambia.
 The chronic form of this disease occurs in central Africa and limited areas of West Africa, in wooded areas around rivers, mostly in rural areas; transmission is higher during the dry season.
-The acute form of the disease occurs in grasslands and savanna woodlands in eastern and southeastern Africa, which areas where tourists go on safari.
-Most of these cases occur in Malawi, Tanzania, Uganda, and Zambia.
+The acute form occurs rapidly, with symptoms beginning within days or weeks of infection and a skin lesion at the bite site in 80% of cases; neurological involvement appears within a few months.
 For the chronic type, the first symptom in half the cases is a lesion at the bite site occurring 1 to 2 weeks after the bite.
 Systemic symptoms occur weeks to months later and include intermittent high-grade fevers, enlarged lymph glands, edema, and an itchy rash.
 Months to years later, slowly progressive neurological symptoms occur, causing increasing sleepiness, coma, and death.
-The acute form occurs much more rapidly, with symptoms beginning within days or weeks of infection and a skin lesion at the bite site in 80% of cases; neurological involvement appears within a few months.
-The disease is rare in short-term travelers; most of those who acquire this form of the disease have fevers and systemic symptoms by the end of their trip or shortly after returning home.
+The disease is rare in short-term travelers, but expatriates living or working in affected areas may be at risk.
+Most short-term travelers who do acquire the acute form of the disease have fevers and systemic symptoms by the end of their trip or shortly after returning home.

 Prevention: Avoid proximity to animals such as those found in game parks.
 Wear light-colored (not blue), heavyweight clothing.
 Insect precautions (e.g., DEET and permethrin) are minimally effective against tsetse flies (but will protect against mosquitoes).

 Anthrax is an infectious illness caused by spore-forming bacteria; the spores are resistant to disinfection and physical destruction.
 Anthrax is usually transmitted to humans through contact with diseased animals or animal products.
 The resulting infection can be cutaneous, causing skin lesions; inhalation, causing influenza-like symptoms and respiratory distress; or gastrointestinal, which causes severe abdominal pain and fever.
-Anthrax occurs globally but is most common in agricultural regions in sub-Saharan Africa, central and southwestern Asia, Central and South America, and southern and eastern Europe; it is uncommon in industrialized countries.
+Anthrax occurs globally (uncommon in most industrialized countries) but is most common in impoverished agricultural regions in sub-Saharan Africa; central and southwestern Asia; the Caribbean; Central and South America; northern, southern, and eastern Europe; and parts of the Middle East.

 Prevention: Travelers are at low risk of naturally occurring disease but should avoid contact with livestock and untreated animal hides and carcasses.
 Avoid consumption of meat from animals of uncertain origin.
 Vaccine is available but generally recommended only for persons with high-risk occupations.

-Bartonellosis is a bacterial infection that is transmitted to humans by the bite of infected sandflies.
+Bartonellosis is a bacterial infection that is transmitted to humans by the bite of infected sand flies.
 It can occur as an acute or chronic illness.
 The acute phase, Oroya fever, is characterized by fever, headache, weakness, muscle aches, and exhaustion.
 As the disease progresses, anemia, enlarged kidney and spleen, swollen lymph glands, and changes in mental status can occur.
 Seizures, pulmonary edema, and generalized connective tissue edema can also occur.
-If the infection is not treated during this phase, there is a high fatality rate.
+Infection not treated during this phase has a high fatality rate.
 The chronic phase usually begins after the acute phase and is characterized by verruga peruana, which are skin lesions that can last for months or even years.
-Bartonellosis occurs in the South American Andes in central Peru and parts of Ecuador; altitude is also a factor, with the endemic zone ranging from 500 to 3,400 m (1,600 to 11,200 ft) above sea level.
+Bartonellosis occurs in the South American Andes in central Peru and parts of Ecuador; altitude is also a factor, with the endemic zone ranging from 500 to 3,200 m (1,600 to 10,500 ft) above sea level.

-Prevention: If traveling in a risk area, avoid exposure to sandflies, especially between dusk and dawn when biting is most likely.
-Observe standard insect precautions in risk areas; however, because sandflies are about one third the size of mosquitoes, they can penetrate standard mosquito nets.
+Prevention: If traveling in a risk area, avoid exposure to sand flies and observe insect precautions during peak biting activity times; the sand flies that spread bartonellosis are active from dusk to dawn.
+Because sand flies are about one-third the size of mosquitoes, they can penetrate standard mosquito nets.
 Use permethrin spray on screens and nets.
-(See Sandflies.)
+(See Sand Flies.)

-Brucellosis is a bacterial disease that is transmitted to humans primarily from goats, cattle, and hogs.
-In travelers, the most common source of infection is consumption of unpasteurized dairy products, especially fresh goat cheese and other goat products.
+Brucellosis is a bacterial disease that is transmitted to humans mainly from goats, cattle, sheep, camels, yaks, and hogs.
+In travelers, the most common source of infection is consumption of unpasteurized dairy products, especially fresh goat cheese and other products from the aforementioned animals.
 It can also be transmitted by contact with infected meat or animals or inhalation of contaminated dust.
 The incubation period is 2 to 4 weeks.
 Initial symptoms include fever, malaise, muscle aches, fatigue, chills, and weight loss.
 Long-term complications are uncommon in travelers.
 The disease occurs worldwide; high-risk regions include the Arabian Gulf area, the Mediterranean basin, South and Central America, South Asia, and parts of Mexico.

 Prevention: Avoid consuming unpasteurized dairy products, especially goat-milk–derived products, locally prepared ice cream, and undercooked meat or dishes containing meat tissues or bone marrow.
 Avoid close contact with potentially infected animals and their secretions, particularly if cuts or abrasions of the skin are not fully healed.

-Chagas' disease (American trypanosomiasis) is usually transmitted to humans by blood-sucking insects known as reduviid bugs (kissing bugs).
+Chagas' disease (American trypanosomiasis) is mainly transmitted to humans by blood-sucking insects known as reduviid bugs (kissing bugs) and uncommonly by ingestion of foods (e.g., contaminated, freshly squeezed sugar cane or acai juice) contaminated with infected bugs or their feces.
 If infection is acquired through a skin lesion, some persons develop a red, hardened area ("chagoma") at the site, along with enlarged lymph glands.
 Persons who acquire the infection through the surface of the eye or eyelid lining develop painless swelling of the eyelids and tissue around the eyes.
 Shortly after the initial symptoms, fever, malaise, enlarged and painful lymph glands, generalized edema (swelling), and mildly enlarged liver and spleen may appear.
-A few persons will develop central nervous system symptoms and/or cardiac involvement, which can be fatal.
+A few persons (20%−30%) will develop central nervous system symptoms and/or cardiac involvement, which can be fatal.
 Acute symptoms usually resolve within 8 to 10 weeks.
 The chronic phase develops years after the initial infection.
 The disease may be mild or severe.
 The severe form is marked by an enlarged heart and extensive heart damage and can be fatal.
 The disease occurs only in the Western Hemisphere and is endemic in Central and South America and Mexico.
 Risk to travelers is very low; the highest risk is for persons sleeping in mud huts in the poorest areas of endemic Central and South American countries.